How To Eliminate Organizational Debt

 3. Don’t rush to a policy and process for everything.

 As we discussed, our natural instinct is to create a role and rule for everything, especially after something goes wrong.
 But the truth is that we can get away with a lot less structure if we hire smart people and let them figure things out.
 One incident is just that… one incident.
 Don’t overreact.
 Let the culture learn.
-Jason Fried at Basecamp wrote about this in a recent post — referring to knee-jerk policies as scar tissue.
+Jason Fried at Basecamp wrote about this in a popular post — referring to knee-jerk policies as scar tissue.
 There may be an efficiency cost to keeping things open-ended, but in a rapidly changing world that’s often worth it.

 Let us know how you’re experiencing Organizational Debt, and how these initial suggestions are lacking.
 We intend to continue writing on this subject in the weeks and months ahead as part of our commitment to give you what you need to change how the world works.

 Did you know that I recently finished a new book all about how organizations can change the way they operate?
 If you’re interested in the future of work movement, the work we do at The Ready, or simply how to make your own organization better, then you should definitely order your copy of Brave New Work today.
 And if you’re interested in using living agreements to reduce org debt with your team, check out Murmur too.